iftechfoundation/ifarchive-static/md/org-procedures.md

 If you don't know where something goes, or if the "suggested dir" is clearly wrong, ask on the Slack.

+## After you move a file

+Email the user who uploaded the file, and tell them it's done.
+(The email address is in the file info.)
+Provide a link to the index page, a link to the file itself, and, if the file was zipped, the "view contents" link (for playing via Unbox).

+TO DO: There should also be a button to notify IFDB that the file has moved.
+(If the file was uploaded via the IFDB form, IFDB will know about it and can update its links automatcally.)
+This button does not yet exist.

 ### Replacing old versions

 We're supposed to be an archive.
 That means *don't delete old versions of files*.